Michael Jackson: On the Wall

 What would have been Michael Jackson's 60th birthday in the summer of 2018, marked the opening of the exhibition.
 The exhibition toured various European cities like London, Paris, and Bundeskunsthalle in Bonn and EMMA.
-The Embassy of the United States in Helsinki, the Romanian Cultural Institute in Stockholm, and the Embassies of Romania and Finland have all supported the exhibition that also included hardcover catalog with essays by Margo Jefferson, Zadie Smith, and Nicholas Cullinan.
+The Embassy of the United States in Helsinki, the Romanian Cultural Institute in Stockholm, and the Embassies of Romania and Finland have all supported the exhibition that also included a hardcover catalog with essays by Margo Jefferson, Zadie Smith, and Nicholas Cullinan.

-Michael Jackson: On the Wall exhibition ranks second on the list of most popular exhibitions throughout EMMA's history, when comparing the total amount of visitors.
+Michael Jackson: On the Wall, exhibition ranks second on the list of most popular exhibitions throughout EMMA's history, when comparing the total amount of visitors.